currentxchange/WAX-NFT-Metadata-Standards/media/music.md

 None of the default fields are changed.

-# 🛠 Image NFT Standard
+# 🛠 Music NFT Standard

 # Light Version 🌞